nanoMFG/nanodiam/docs/nanodiam-SPD-1.0.0.md

 ### 3.5 User Outreach Plan
 <!-- List upcoming activities designed to elicit user feedback and/or engage new users.
 Use issues for activities that will be completed this iteration-->
 Contact colleagues to test the program
-Include it in the next nanoHub newsletter
+Include it in nanoHub newsletters
+Provide survey to determinee ease of use, functionality, and reliability of the application

 ## 4. Data And Quality Attributes